Thinkmill/code-challenge/201810-maze/README.md

 ## How to run the game?

-The game comes with a simple "example" bot that just randomizes it's movements.
+The game comes with a small "example" bot that just randomizes it's movements.

 To run the game for a bot `cd` into the challenge `201810-maze` folder.
 To play the game run: